medialab/xan/docs/cmd/to.md

                           instead of integers, floats etc.

 NPY options:
     --dtype <type>       Number type to use for the npy conversion.
 Must be one of "f32" or "f64". [default: f64]
+    -s, --select <cols>  Numerical columns of the file to emit.

 TXT options:
-    -s, --select <column>  Column of file to emit as text.
+    -s, --select <col>  Column of file to emit as text.
 Will error if file to convert to text has multiple columns or if selection yields more than a single column.

 LateX options:
     --caption <caption>  Optional name of the caption set in the latex, will be empty if not specified.